Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Security Considerations

-If using third-party skills, review all contents (SKILL.md, scripts, references, etc.).
-If you're unsure, don't use it.
+When using third-party skills, check all contents of the skill (SKILL.md, scripts, references, etc.).
+If you can't evaluate it, don't use it.

 https://zenn.dev/nuits_jp/articles/2026-01-19-risks-of-skills-marketplace